Samsung Galaxy J5

 The Samsung Galaxy J5 is an Android smartphone produced by Samsung Electronics.
 It was unveiled and released in June 2015.
-It has Qualcomm Snapdragon 410 SoC that is backed by 1.5 GB RAM and that has a 64 bit processor.
+It has Qualcomm Snapdragon 410 SoC that is backed by 1.5 GB RAM and that has a 64 bit processor, 32bit mode OS.

 It has a 13 megapixel rear camera with an LED flash, f/1.9 aperture, auto-focus and a 5 megapixel wide-angle front facing camera which can extend up to 120°, also equipped with an LED flash.

 Specifications

 Hardware

-The phone is powered by Qualcomm's Snapdragon 410 chipset that has a 1.2 GHz processor, Adreno 306 GPU and that is backed by 1.5 GB RAM with 8 GB of internal storage and a 2600 mAh battery.
+The phone is powered by Qualcomm's Snapdragon 410 chipset that has a 1.2 GHz processor, Adreno 306 GPU and that is backed by 1.5 GB RAM with 8 GB or 16GB; of internal storage and a 2600 mAh battery.
 J500G model comes with a 2100 mAh battery.
 Samsung Galaxy J5 is fitted with a 5-inch HD Super AMOLED display.
 The South Korean variant adds support for T-DMB & Smart DMB.
 The phone has a plastic chassis and plastic back cover.

 According to the BLE Checker app, the phone supports Bluetooth Low Energy devices.